-Australia for Dolphins will take reasonable steps to ensure that all personal information it holds is accurate, up-to-date, complete, relevant and not misleading.
-Individuals may apply to Australia for Dolphins to correct any personal information held by Australia for Dolphins and Australia for Dolphins will consider all such requests.
-If Australia for Dolphins does not amend the information as requested, we will provide written reasons for the refusal to amend the information.
+Action for Dolphins will take reasonable steps to ensure that all personal information it holds is accurate, up-to-date, complete, relevant and not misleading.
+Individuals may apply to Action for Dolphins to correct any personal information held by Action for Dolphins and Action for Dolphins will consider all such requests.
+If Action for Dolphins does not amend the information as requested, we will provide written reasons for the refusal to amend the information.

-All requests for Access or Correction are to be directed to Australia for Dolphins office whose contact details are set out below.
+All requests for Access or Correction are to be directed to the Action for Dolphins office, the contact details for which are set out below.

 Accessing my information

 As a general rule, all persons have a right to access their personal information held by Action for Dolphins.
 There are some circumstances where Action for Dolphins is permitted to deny access to personal information such as where the access would have an unreasonable impact on the privacy of others or where granting access is unlawful or denying access is required or authorised by law.

 Other grounds are set out in the APPs.
 Action for Dolphins is allowed to impose reasonable charges for providing access.